patrickmineault/codebook/setup.md

 Once the package is locally installed, it can be easily used regardless of which directory you're in.
 For instance:

 ```
-(codebook) ~/Documents/codebook $ echo "print('hello world')" > src/test.py
+(codebook) ~/Documents/codebook $ echo "print('hello world')" > src/helloworld.py
 (codebook) ~/Documents/codebook $ cd scripts
 (codebook) ~/Documents/codebook/scripts $ python
->>> import src.test
+>>> import src.helloworld
 hello world
 >>> exit()
 (codebook) ~/Documents/codebook/scripts $ cd ~
 (codebook) ~ $ python
->>> import src.test
+>>> import src.helloworld
 hello world
 ```

 How does this work?
 When you install a package in editable mode, Python essentially adds your code to its path.
 That makes it available from anywhere.
-The path is changed in such a way that `conda`, `vscode` and other tools are aware that your package is installed, so all these tools will work correctly.
+The path is changed in such a way that `conda`, `vscode` and other tools are aware that your package is installed, so all these tools will know where to find your code.

 #### 5. (optional) Change the name of the package